 Our ability as an organization to successfully acquire technologies or businesses is unproven.
 We may not be able to find suitable acquisition candidates and we may not be able to complete acquisitions on favorable terms, if at all.
 Even if we do complete an acquisition, we may not ultimately strengthen our competitive position or achieve our goals, and any acquisitions we complete could be viewed negatively by customers, developers, or investors.
 In addition, we may not be able to integrate acquired businesses successfully or effectively manage the combined company following an acquisition.
 If we fail to successfully integrate our acquisitions, or the people or technologies associated with those acquisitions, into our company, the results of operations of the combined company could be adversely affected.
-Any integration process will require significant time and resources, require significant attention from management, and disrupt the ordinary functioning of our business, and we may not be able to manage the process successfully, which could adversely affect our business, results of operations, and financial condition.
+Any integration process will require significant time and resources, require significant attention from management, and disrupt the ordinary functioning of our business, results of operations, and financial condition.
 In addition, we may not successfully evaluate or utilize the acquired technology and accurately forecast the financial impact of an acquisition transaction, including accounting charges.